 Nasser grew up in a farming family in rural Palestine.
 He was raised in a traditional farming family of 13 members.
 They mainly lived from the farm generating their own home stock of the main food stables from their farming activities.
 The wheat and the bread, the grains, the animal feed, their dairy needs of milk cheese, and yogurt, their eggs and chickens, their meats, their oils, honey, and vegetables all were generated from their own farms.

-Article: Land of Symbols: Cactus, poppies, Orange, and Olive Trees in Palestine.
+Article: "Land of Symbols: Cactus, Poppies, Orange, and Olive Trees in "Palestine.
 Identities Journal.
 Global Studies of Culture and Power.
 Vol 15, June (2008)

 Book: The Making of a Human Bomb: An Ethnography of Palestinian Resistance.
 Duke University Press (July 2009)

-Article: Alternative Trade Organizations and the Fair Trade Movement.
+Article: "Alternative Trade Organizations and the Fair Trade Movement".
 Social Research: For A Better World.
 Issue 6, Spring (2013)